anselm/sugarbase/README.md

 ## Firebase and Reactivity

 Reactivity is a highly desirable quality for building websites.
 Page contents can change often and it can be a hassle to repaint a page.
 Traditional systems such as React use the shadow DOM and look for deltas or differences between what is presented and what is not presented.
-However I feel like I can explicitly manage differences if they are well scoped so I use a weaker solution that sits in-between two extremes of repainting everything versus keeping a difference list.
+However I feel like I can explicitly manage differences if they are well scoped so I use a weaker solution which is included in business_logic that sits in-between two extremes of repainting everything versus keeping a difference list.
+MobX is also a good choice and there are firebase observability bindings as well.

-The way I achieve reactivity is with an idea of observers and observability.
-I register a firebase state observer by passing it a database query (something for firebase to report changes on).
-Then when the page is displayed it receives change events.
-On each change event I manually perform the CRUD operation such that the display matches the database state.
-When a page first comes up or regains visibility I can get a list of all changes and then adjust the page as needed.

 ## CSS